Making e-commerce customer service your secret weapon

 They realized that there was a lack of trialability.
 So, they made shipping and returns free.
 What they noticed was that people started buying more products because they had the option to return them.
 But they weren’t actually returning them.

 Once you make a purchase, the Endowment Effect kicks in.
 This means that you value something more when it’s yours than you did before you owned it.
 So customers feel more inclined to keep the items they purchased rather than return them.

 Amazon now ships every package with a pre-paid return label.
 Today, that’s what most customers expect of all e-commerce portals.

 Be available 24/7

-Having an e-commerce business allows you to sell your products all over the world.
+Having an e-commerce website allows you to sell your products all over the world.
 But the caveat is that you need to be able to serve customers across the world and answer customer queries as soon as they arise.

 Even as you sleep, you may have customers on the other side of the world that need your help.
 You have to be there for them.
 Customers aren’t particularly interested in filling a form or sending an email and waiting for a response when you wake up.

 They want answers and they want them immediately.
 Don’t give them these answers in real-time and you’ll find them abandoning their carts, just as Forrester warned you.